 An ear polyp, also known as an aural polyp, is an abnormal growth of skin and soft tissue extending from the ear canal.
 Polyps are fleshy, swollen lumps, sometimes containing bloody pus.
 Typically, an ear polyp arises from either the ear canal or the tympanic membrane, better known as the eardrum.
 Seldom are such polyps deemed to be cancerous growths, but rather are benign cysts or the result of aggressive bone infections.
 Although normally not cancerous, a polyp in the ear can be considered malignant when referencing polyps arising from a bone infection, due to their aggressive speed of growth and hazardous nature.

-In regard to cause, an ear polyp results from several possible scenarios.
+In regard to cause, an ear polyp can result from several possible scenarios.
 Acute otitis externa, or severe swimmer's ear can result in the formation of a polyp.
 When water remains in the ear canal, such as with regular swimming, the moist environment serves as a breeding ground for both bacterial and fungal infections.
-If left untreated, such an infection can result in the formation of an ear polyp between the eardrum and the outer ear.
+If left untreated, such an infection can result in the formation of a polyp between the eardrum and the outer ear.

-Symptoms associated with ear polyps include extreme sensitivity to touch, excessive drainage from the ear, bloody drainage, pain, and itching within the ear canal.
-Hearing loss or a reduction in hearing capabilities are common with all ear polyps.
-In some cases, even a soft touch to an ear polyp can cause pain and bloody drainage.
+Symptoms associated with these polyps include extreme sensitivity to touch, excessive drainage from the ear, bloody drainage, pain, and itching within the ear canal.
+Hearing loss or a reduction in hearing capabilities are common with all polyps in the ears.
+In some cases, even a soft touch to a polyp in the ear can cause pain and bloody drainage.
 Firm ear polyps that do not bleed easily are an indication of tumorous growth.
 Soft, inflamed polyps that bleed easily are usually indicative of chronic or severe infection.